Seano3/Wahadle/README.md

 ## Performance & Caching

 - By default `loadUnits()` currently fetches fresh data on each call to ensure the UI sees updates immediately.
-This is safer for development but increases calls to the Edge Function.
-- Options:
-	- Add a short in-memory TTL (e.g., 30s) in `app/lib/csv.ts` if you want a compromise between freshness and performance.
-	- Re-enable module-level caching in production only (e.g., check `process.env.NODE_ENV`).

 ## Contributing

-Feel free to open issues or pull requests.
-If you change the dataset shape, update `app/lib/csv.ts` and `app/types.ts` accordingly.

-## License

-MIT — see LICENSE or add one if you want.
+Feel free to open issues.
+Not a very complicated app so not looking for programming help for now.

 ## Author